 Why it was removed is unknown, but possibly because it looks more threatening than it should for such weak enemies, or because it's the only helmet that makes it clear there's a human body still within the armor and Nintendo didn't like the idea of Link hurting brainwashed humans.
 While the game implies that the soldiers were merely brainwashed, other material such as the comic and manga suggest that the enemy soldiers are simply living armor, which might explain why they seem to outnumber the rest of Hyrule's population ten-to-one.

 Dark World Bat

 An odd, unused Dark World enemy.
 Some kind of bat or big-armed thing with flapping or throwing frames.
-Its programming doesn't seem to exist in the game anymore, and its graphics can only be found in the Japanese versions of the game.
+Its programming doesn't seem to exist in the game anymore, and its graphics are only present in the Japanese versions of the game.

 Apparently, it would have shot (thrown?) fireballs at Link.

-A "mean" face and a "happy" face that can be found stored with the menu graphics.
+A "mean" face and a "happy" face that are stored with the menu graphics.

 Bomb Shop Sign Women

 Link and the sprite with index 0x3D have had a strained relationship over the years.
 It normally manifests as a lady in a white headscarf pacing back and forth in front of her house in Kakariko Village.
 If Link gets too close, she'll call out for soldiers to come arrest him and bolt inside her home, locking the door.